civican/legisinfo/42-1/bills/C-277/bill_text.md

 ### Section 2

-  **(1)** The Minister of Health must, in consultation with the representatives of the provincial and territorial governments responsible for health, as well as with palliative care providers, develop and implement a  framework designed to give Canadians access to palliative care — provided through hospitals, home care, long-term care facilities and residential hospices — that, among other things,
+  **(1)** The Minister of Health must, in consultation with the representatives of the provincial and territorial governments responsible for health, as well as with palliative care providers, develop a framework designed to **support improved access for** Canadians to palliative care — pro-vided through hospitals, home care, long-term care facilities and residential hospices — that, among other things,

     defines what palliative care is;

-    identifies the palliative care training and education needs of palliative health care providers;
+    identifies the palliative care training and education needs of health care providers **as well as other caregivers**;

-    identifies measures to support palliative caregivers;
+    identifies measures to support palliative **care providers**;

-    collects research and data on palliative care;
+    **promotes** research and **the collection of** data on palliative care;

-    identifies measures to facilitate a consistent access to palliative care across Canada; and
+    identifies measures to facilitate a consistent access to palliative care across Canada;

-    evaluates the advisability of amending the `Canada Health Act` to include palliative care services provided through home care, long term care facilities and residential hospices.
+    takes into consideration existing palliative care frameworks, strategies and best practices; and

+    evaluates the advisability **of re-establishing the Department of Health's Secretariat on Palliative and End-of-Life Care.**

-  **(2)** Within six months after the day on which this Act comes into force, the Minister must convene a conference with the representatives of the provincial and territorial governments responsible for health and with palliative care providers in order to develop the  framework.
+  **(2)** The Minister must **initiate the consultations referred to in subsection (1)** within six months after the day on which this Act comes into force.

 ### Section 3